AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Ultimate Spam Build</p>

 !!! note
-    Updated 6.2.
+    Updated 6.3.
 Alright.
 This is by far the best result I've gotten out of VK's Ultimate Build.
 This is a good showcase of how absurdly strong her power is during this shilled weather, placing her easily as basically a cheatcode to clear ER with in the current patch.

->   Boss to be chosen: Andrius, then Vill-V or Elysia (to booli her)
+>   Boss to be chosen: Husk Mysticism, then Vill-V or Elysia (to booli her)

 ####<p align="center">Setup</p>